mrblue223/overthewire_CTF/natas/natas4/write_up.md

 ![Alt text for the image](natas5.png)

-Lets intercept the traffic with a tool like burpsuite to add a referer header to make it seem like where comming from the website "http://natas5.natas.labs.overthewire.org/".
+Lets intercept the traffic with a tool like burpsuite to add or change the referer header to make it seem like where comming from the website "http://natas5.natas.labs.overthewire.org/".

+What is it? : The "Referer" header in HTTP requests indicates the URL of the page from which the current request originated, essentially telling the server where the user came from

 After intercepting the traffic it should look like this after refreshing the page